LumoSQL/archive-lumodoc/doc/lumo-corruption-detection-and-magic.md

   "bytes of reserved space on each page" value at offset 20 the SQLite database header must be exactly 8.

-Good points to learn from include:
+Good points to learn from this VFS include:

 * the various PRAGMAs implememnted for control and ad hoc verification
 * the new data error